esoubies/FlexSIM/README.md

 Each subfolder of the Example folder corresponds to one dataset with the following naming convention
 * _Reference_SIM-type_Bio-structure_

-[2] _<a href="https://www.nature.com/articles/ncomms10980#citeas" target="_blank">FairSIM</a>_, M. Müller, V. Mönkemöller, S. Hennig, W. Hübner, and T. Huser, Open-source image reconstruction of super-resolution structured illumination microscopy data in ImageJ, Nature Communications, vol. 7, no. 1, no. 1, Mar.
+[2] _<a href="https://www.nature.com/articles/ncomms10980#citeas" target="_blank">FairSIM</a>_, M. Müller, V. Mönkemöller, S. Hennig, W. Hübner, and T. Huser, Open-source image reconstruction of super-resolution structured illumination microscopy data in ImageJ, Nat.
+Commun., vol. 7, no. 1, no. 1, Mar.
 2016.

 [3] _<a href="https://ieeexplore.ieee.org/document/7400963" target="_blank">OpenSIM</a>_, A. Lal, C. Shan, and P. Xi, Structured Illumination Microscopy Image Reconstruction Algorithm, IEEE Journal of Selected Topics in Quantum Electronics, vol. 22, no. 4, Jul.
 2016.